 On 16 July 2019 an agreement was signed with an interested party to sell the main head office premises at 180 Hay Street East Perth WA.
-The sale was completed on 31 July 2020.
+The premises was sold on 31 July 2020 for \$12,595,000 plus GST.
 The assets are recognised at the lower of their carrying value and their fair value.
 The fair value has been determined through the market sales price achieved for the building in July 2020.